 - ML model testing: testing of a validated ML model to evaluate the performance of the trained ML model when it performs on testing data.
 If the testing result meets the expectations, the ML model may proceed to the next step If the testing result does not meet the expectations, the ML model needs to be re-trained.

 - AI/ML inference emulation: running an ML model for inference in an emulation environment.
 The purpose is to evaluate the inference performance of the ML model in the emulation environment prior to applying it to the target network or system.
+If the emulation result does not meet the expectation (e.g., inference performance does not meet the target, or the ML model negatively impacts the performance of other existing functionalities) the ML model needs to be re-trained.

 NOTE: The AI/ML inference emulation is considered optional and can be skipped in the AI/ML operational workflow.